tmdc-io/typesense-operator/README.md

    `TypesenseCluster` custom resource is set to `QuorumDowngrade`, marking the cluster as unhealthy.
 As part of the mitigation plan, the cluster is scheduled for a downgrade to a single instance, with the intent to allow raft to automatically recover the quorum.
    The quorum reconciliation loop then returns control to the main controller loop.

-> [!NOTE]
-> In the next quorum reconciliation, the process will take the **Left Path**, that will eventually discover a healthy quorum,
-> nevertheless with the wrong amount of nodes; thing that will lead to setting the `ConditionReady` condition of the `TypesenseCluster` as `QuorumUpgraded`.
+   - In the next quorum reconciliation, the process will take the **Left Path**, that will eventually discover a healthy quorum, nevertheless with the wrong amount of nodes; thing that will lead to setting the `ConditionReady` condition of the `TypesenseCluster` as `QuorumUpgraded`.
-> What happens next is already described in the **Left Path**.
+     What happens next is already described in the **Left Path**.

 ![image](https://github.com/user-attachments/assets/55fda493-d35a-405c-8a58-a6f9436a28db)

+> [!IMPORTANT]
-This scaling down and up of the `StatefulSet`, is in practice what would be necessary as "manual intervention" to recover a cluster that has lost its quorum.
-Instead the controller takes over and does this **without interrupting the service** and without requiring any action from the administrators of the cluster.
+> The scaling down and up of the `StatefulSet` would typically be the manual intervention needed to recover a cluster that has lost its quorum.
+> **However**, the controller automates this process, as long as is not a memory or disk capacity issue, ensuring no service
+> interruption and **eliminating the need for any administrator action**.

 ## Getting Started
 You’ll need a Kubernetes cluster to run against.
 You can use [KIND](https://sigs.k8s.io/kind) to get a local cluster for testing, or run against a remote cluster.